 I get a lot of questions about whether or not the CMA or CPA is the right way to go.
-There are similarities between the two designations (a likeness for numbers and accounting), but there are several differences.
-The exam, for example.
+There are similarities between the two designations (a likeness for numbers and accounting), but there are several differences between the CMA vs CPA exams, respectively.

 Unlike the CMA exam that covers all the aforementioned topics in just two exam parts, the CPA exam is broken down into 4 parts.
 By splitting up topics into smaller chunks, it makes it easier for CPA candidates to focus their study efforts on key material without overwhelming themselves with a ton of information.

 This could account for the slightly higher CPA exam pass rates.
 The overall pass rate for CPA’s is nearly 50%.

 The scope of material covered for financial management varies by designation and your personal interest in the material can play affect in your success.
 For example, if you are enjoying the CMA content you will be more apt to stick to a study program and of course, more likely to retain the information.
 On the other hand, if you find public accounting topics more exciting then the CPA exam may be right for you.

 How to Pass CMA Part 1 and 2 With Ease